 These cabins will come pre-built on your farm, one for each co-op farmer you plan to invite.

 Nearby cabins will be build close to the main farmhouse while the separate layout makes it feel like you have your own space.
 If you don't like the default placement, don't worry.
 You can always ask Robin to move them.

-If you've been playing Stardew multiplayer you'll probably notice that more hands means more work gets done and you may find it very, very easy to stack up cash.
+If you've been playing Stardew co-op, you'll probably notice that more hands means more work gets done and you may find it very, very easy to stack up cash.
 You can lower the profit you earn on items to give your group a bit more of a challenge.